xhera83/FreeRTOS-Transceiver/README.md

 - Passing data over the queue
   - Sending data to every possible task
   - Simultaneous transmission of x different datatypes (over the same queue)
-  - Simultaneous transmission of x different datatypes to y different queues
+  - Simultaneous transmission of x different datatypes to y different queues (databroadcast)

 - Receiving data over the queue
   - Receiving data sent by any task in the system

-- Formatted representation regarding information about the connection with other tasks
+- Formatted representation of details regarding all connections to other tasks
+  - Address of the owner task
+  - Maximum possible connections
+  - Amount of current normal connections to partner tasks
+  - Amount of current multi-sender-queue connections
+  - Info whether neccessary callbacks are supplied by the user
+  - Amount of databroadcasts carried out
+  - Informations for each connection
+    - Name of the communication partner
-  - Amount of communication partners
+    - Address of the communication partner
+    - Communication type (Normal, Multi-Sender-Queue, Echo)
+    - Information whether tx/rx queues are ON or OFF
+    - Length of tx/rx queues
-  - Amount of tx-lines connected (outgoing data)
+    - Amount of datapackages sent
-  - Amount of rx-lines connected (incoming data)
+    - Amount of datapackages received
+    - Information if buffered data available

-- A single queue can be used by multiple tasks
+- A single queue can be used by multiple tasks (Multi-Sender-Queue)
-  - Adressing data by supplying the target-taskhandle
+  - Tasks add their task handle as a "source"
   - 1...n transmitter of data
-  - 1...n receiver of data
+  - Multi-Sender-Queue connections are read only.
+It is not possible to add a tx queue to this connection.

-- Queue manipulation
+- Queue/Buffer manipulation
-  - Check if datatype x available on queue y
+  - Check if datatype x available in buffer
-  - Removing an element
+  - Removing an element in buffer
-    - Removing the x. element from queue y
+    - Removing the x. element from buffer
-    - Removing the oldest element x from queue y
+    - Removing the oldest element from buffer
-    - Flushing the queue
+    - Removing the newest element from buffer
+    - Buffer flush
-    - ...
+  - Queue Flush

 - Task notification functionality
-  - TBA
+  - TBA.
+Is planned

+- Secure access to data
+  - Maximum of 2 semaphores per connection.
+One for the tx queue, one for the rx queue.
   - Threadsafe

 # Supported Devices